Case-Based Series Required Materials

 If the Course Director identifies a conflict of interest after reviewing the completed RSS Disclosure Forms, he or she must complete the RSS Resolution of Conflict of Interests Form.
 This form provides different ways to resolve conflicts of interests.
 Please note that at least one method must be completed BEFORE the start of the activity.

 Any email, flyer or poster that announces your Cased-Based Series must include several required items.
 The RSS Promotion Checklist lists these items.
 We also have an RSS Promotion Template that you can tailor and use to promote your sessions.
 (This includes emails, web postings and flyers.)
 If you do not announce your RSS to your audience, you must have some other mechanism of notifying the audience of the educational objectives and the accreditation statement before the activity.
 We suggest that you add this information to the top of the sign-in sheet or to the evaluation page.

 All RSSs (Including Grand Rounds, Case Conferences, M&Ms, and Tumor Boards) must provide a mechanism for attendees to prove their attendance.
 We recommend that you use a sign in sheet and we require that all original sign-in sheets be turned in with each packet.
 Each series and session should have their own separate Sign-in Sheets.
 You can use our RSS Case-Based Sign-in Template and tailor it to each of your sessions.
-This template meets all of the CME requirements and requires that participants indicate if they have completed a disclosure form.
+This template meets all of the CME requirements.
 If you have your own sign-in sheet, please be sure that in addition to signatures, it includes:

 - Date, Title, and Session Speaker